-- (A) The main hoop must be constructed of material per Section 3.3.3.1 or 3.3.3.2. - (B)The main hoop must be formed from a single piece of uncut, continuous, closed section metal tubing that extends from the lowest frame member on one side of the car, up and over and down to the lowest frame member on the other side.
+- (A) The main hoop must be constructed of steel per Section 3.3.3.1 or 3.3.3.2. - (B) The use of aluminum alloys, titanium alloys or composite materials is prohibited for the main hoop. - (C) The main hoop must be formed from a single piece of uncut, continuous, closed section metal tubing that extends from the lowest frame member on one side of the car, up and over and down to the lowest frame member on the other side. - (D) In the side view of the vehicle, the portion of the Main Roll Hoop that lies above its attachment point to the Major Structure of the Chassis shall be within 10 degrees of the vertical. - (E) In the front view, the vertical members of the main hoop must not be less than 380 mm (15 inches) apart (inside dimension) at their attachment to the chassis.

-(C)No composite materials are allowed for the main hoop.

-- (D)In the side view of the vehicle, the portion of the Main Roll Hoop that lies above its attachment point to the Major Structure of the Chassis shall be within 10 degrees of the vertical. - (E)The vertical members of the main hoop must not be less than 380 mm (15 inches) apart (inside dimension) at their attachment to the chassis. - (F)On all monocoque chassis, the main hoop must be continuous and extend down to the bottom of the chassis.
+(F) On all monocoque chassis, the main hoop must be continuous and extend down to the bottom of the chassis.
 Mechanical fasteners must be used to ensure positive attachment of the Roll Hoop to the monocoque.
 All bolts (or solid rivets) used must be 8 mm (5/16 inch) minimum diameter.
 The number of bolts used and their placement is for the team to determine, but proof must be submitted to show equivalency to a welded tubular chassis that meets Section 3.3.3.
 Mounting plates welded to the roll hoop shall not be less than 2.0 mm (0.080 inch) thick steel (or the equivalent in aluminum).
 Backup plates of equal thickness must be used on the opposing side of the composite structure to prevent crushing the core.
 All teams are required to submit a Safety Structure Equivalency report per Section 3.3.2, showing the integrity of their proposed design.